ricardodpcosta/ScholarPy/CONTRIBUTING.md

 If you encounter an issue or wish to request a feature:

 - Check the **Issues** tab to see if your problem has already been reported.
-- If not, open a new issue and provide:
+- If not, open an issue and provide:
   - A clear title and description of the problem.
   - Steps to reproduce the issue, if applicable.
   - Relevant error messages, screenshots, and logs.